Noman-Javaid/Noman-Javaid/README.md

-- 👋 Hi, I’m a moderate level Software Engineer.
-- I’m interested in professional levels of programming.
-- I’m currently working and professionally learning ReactJS, NodeJs, Laravel, TailwindCSS and other web app languages.
-- I’m looking to collaborate on the projects which will improve my programming skills
+👋 Hi there!
+I'm a professional Software Engineer with 4 years of experience in the industry.
+I specialize in building robust and scalable web applications using a variety of technologies, including:

+Ruby on Rails (ROR)
+ReactJS
+MERN Stack
+Laravel
+jQuery
+Bootstrap

+I'm passionate about honing my programming skills and am eager to collaborate on projects that challenge and expand my expertise.
+Let's connect and create something amazing together!

-- You can reach me via email: mbsaeed7@gmail.com
+Feel free to reach out to me via email: javaidn96@gmail.com.

-Thanks for visiting me!
+Thanks for stopping by!